fenago/natural-language-processing-workshop/lab_guides/Lab_5.md

 1. Open a Jupyter Notebook.

-2. Import the `pandas`{.literal} library and load the dataset from a text file produced by partially processing the dataset from the CFPB website mentioned at the beginning of this section.
+2. Import the `pandas` library and load the dataset from a text file produced by partially processing the dataset from the CFPB website mentioned at the beginning of this section.